lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Test vectors are provided for each underlying ML-KEM algorithm in isolation for the purposes of debugging.

 Due to the length of the test vectors, some readers will prefer to retrieve the non-word-wrapped copy from GitHub.
-The reference implementation written in pthon that generated them is also available.
+The reference implementation written in python that generated them is also available.

 https://github.com/lamps-wg/draft-composite-kem/tree/main/src